If you had to explain the concept of a two-sided marketplace in one sentence to your grandma, what would you say? Probably something like this:

 Building a full-feature native app with custom design and seamless interaction takes years.
 You may be ready to wait, but the industry is not.
 The demand is likely to change, and your competitors can fill the market with their offers.
 You risk releasing a perfect product that is no longer needed.

 Instead, make the path from idea to market as short as possible.
-A minimum viable product concept is what you need at this stage.
+A minimum viable product concept is what you need at this stage to test the concept with minimum cost to build a marketplace.
 Take a few weeks to build a basic version of your product and start testing it with real customers.
 Listen to them, analyze, improve.
 This strategy helped us to release Creadoor - the marketplace for photo and video creators - in a short time.

 - Be ready to make changes to your initial idea